Combinatorial study of graphs arising from the Sachdev-Ye-Kitaev model: Acknowledgements

 \section{Acknowledgements}

-The authors thank Valentin Bonzom for discussions.
+The authors thank the two anonymous referees for their helpful comments and suggestions, and Valentin Bonzom for interesting discussions.
 Adrian Tanasa is partially supported by the grants CNRS Infiniti "ModTens" and PN 09 37 01 02.
 Luca Lionni is a JSPS international research fellow. \'Eric Fusy is partially supported by the CNRS Infiniti "ModTens" grant and by the ANR grant GATO, ANR-16-CE40-0009.

 \'Eric Fusy\\ {\it LIX, CNRS UMR 7161, \'Ecole Polytechnique, 91120 Palaiseau, France, EU.}

 Luca Lionni\\ {\it Yukawa Institute for Theoretical Physics, Kyoto University, Japan.}

 Adrian Tanasa\\ {\it LABRI, CNRS UMR 5800, Universit\'e Bordeaux,} {\it 351 cours de la Lib\'eration, 33405 Talence cedex, France, EU.}\\ {\it Horia Hulubei National Institute for Physics and Nuclear Engineering, P.O.B.
 MG-6, 077125 Magurele, Romania, EU.}\\ {\it I. U. F., 1 rue Descartes, 75005 Paris, France, EU.}